 As with anything in nature, time and temperature play a part.
 As the temperature rises, so the does the speed of reaction.
 The speed of “glue migration” and “chemical weld” increase as the temperature rises and the longer the two surfaces are in contact.

 I promote tape abstinence on any floor that is going to get a decorative finish and especially on any floor that has been sealed.
-Of course this can change when and if tape products are developed for the decorative concrete industry with these issues in mind.
+Of course this can change when and if manufacturers develop tape products for the decorative concrete industry with these issues in mind.